gizmecano/grav-theme-hereditor/README.md

 - Implementation of [FontAwesome](https://github.com/FortAwesome/Font-Awesome) for icons fonts use
 - Integration of free and open source improved fonts (WOFF 2.0)

+### Supported page types

+The _Hereditor_ theme was mainly conceived to craft a simple blog and supports three distinct page types via templates:

+- **default**: a template used to display the default blog listing view
+- **post**: a full page for displaying a blog post
+- **page**: similar to the post template, but without any author information

 --------------------------------------------------------------------------------

 ## Installation